 Loose Outlet Cover Plates Can Cause Sparks

-How to Prevent Sparks from Electric Outlet Covers: Loose Metal Cover Plates Can Cause Sparks.
+Is it safe to turn on a circuit breaker after I noticed sparks?
+How to Prevent Sparks from Electric Outlet Covers, Loose Metal Cover Plates Can Cause Sparks.

 Prevent Sparks By Securing Outlet Cover Plates

-- I Bumped the face plate and it fell on dryer plug which was not completely plugged in.
+- I bumped the face plate and it fell on the dryer plug which was not completely plugged in.

 - This caused a spark.
 I turned off breaker and unplugged dryer.

 - There is some black soot on plug.

 - Is it safe to plug dryer back in and turn on breaker to see if it works?
 I plan to find screws to attach face plate before I do this.

 This electrical repair question came from: Debra, a Homeowner from Flint, Texas.